Trade360 vs LegacyFX Comparison

 Which brokers offers more tradeable asset classes, Trade360 or LegacyFX?

-Trade360 offers a more diverse selection of investment options than LegacyFX allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Trade360 has 1062, compared to 425 from LegacyFX.
+Trade360 offers a more diverse selection of investment options than LegacyFX allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Trade360 has 1062, compared to 425 from LegacyFX.

 Can I trade cryptocurrency with Trade360 or LegacyFX?